 Why Women?

 Worldwide one in three women will experience some form of violence by their partner.
-200 Million girls and women continue to be affected by female genital mutilation (FGM).
-Only one-fourth of all political decision makers are women.
+200 million girls and women continue to be affected by female genital mutilation (FGM).
+Only one-fourth of all political decision-makers are women.
 On average women earn 77% of what men do.
 While much progress has been made towards gender equality, the statistics show there is still much work to be done.

-WHY WOMEN? raises awareness about the ongoing challenges women and girls face today.
-Through
+WHY WOMEN? raises awareness about the

 Films on Women today